 Program Description: Immunization Program services include vaccine administration, monitoring of immunization levels, disease surveillance and outbreak control, information and education, and enforcement of immunization laws.
 The program assures that adequate supplies of vaccine are available for MSDH clinics and other public and private providers participating in the Vaccines for Children program.
-MSDH administers approximately 28% of childhood immunizations; private providers administer the other 72%.
+MSDH administers approximately 40% of childhood immunizations; private providers administer the other 60%.
 The program conducts an annual survey to determine the immunization status of children at 24 and 27 months of age and carries out various activities throughout the year to increase immunization rates.
-Program staff facilitate the Mississippi Statewide Immunization Coalition and assist in management of the statewide Immunization Registry.
+Program staff develop immunization educational materials and provide training to immunization providers in the public and private sector and assist in management of the statewide Immunization Registry.